OmarBakr2020/natours/readme.md

 # Natours Application

-Built using modern technologies: Node.js, Express, MongoDB, Mongoose and friends 😁
+Built using modern technologies: Node.js, Express, MongoDB, Mongoose and other more.

 ## It's live on
 https://adtours.herokuapp.com/